Ubaidillah-cmd/Ubaidillah-cmd/README.md

 ---

 ## 💬 Quote
 > "First, solve the problem.
-Then, write the code." – John Johnson
+Then, write the code."

 ---